On the duality of generalized Lie and Hopf algebras: The classical result of Michaelis

 This means exactly that the functor $(-)^*$, considered as the covariant functor $R$, is monoidal, or equivalently, that the covariant functor $L$ is op-monoidal.
 By applying \thref{liftingalgebras} we find that $R$ induces a functor $\ol R:\Alg(\Cc)\to \Alg(\Dd)$.
 Explicitly, we obtain in our situation the well-known functor

 that computes the dual algebra of a coalgebra.
 Remark that the functor $\uL:\CoAlg(\Dd)\to\CoAlg(\Cc)$ is in fact exactly the same functor.
 A classical result in coalgebra theory tells us that a left adjoint for the functor $\oR$ is given by the functor that assigns the so-called finite dual coalgebra $A^\circ$ to a $k$-algebra $A$, see e.g. \cite[Theorem 2.3.14]{Abe}.
 Remark also that, by contravariance of the initial functor $(-)^*$, the same construction gives a left adjoint for the functor $\oR$.
-Hence the pair of adjoint functors $(L,R)$ induced by taking vector space duals is a liftable pair (in the terminology of \reref{liftable}) and we can apply the results obtained in \seref{liftings}.
-In particular, we recover the result that the finite dual induces an auto-adjunction on the category of Hopf algebras (see \cite{Abe}, page 87).
+Hence the pair of adjoint functors $(L,R)$ induced by taking vector space duals is a liftable pair (in the terminology of \reref{liftable}) and we can apply the results obtained in \seref{liftings}. {Remark that in this case, the natural transformation $\kappa: L\circ U_\Dd\to U_\Cc \circ \oL$ from \equref{kappa}, is given exactly by the embedding of the Sweeder dual into the linear dual, which is of course an epimorphism in $\Vect^{op}$.
+Hence the additional conditions of \thref{uoadjunction} are automatically fulfilled.} In particular, we recover the result that the finite dual induces an auto-adjunction on the category of Hopf algebras (see \cite{Abe}, page 87).

 Finally, if we consider classical $k$-Lie algebras, we find moreover that $(-)^*$ is also Lie-liftable.
 Indeed, recall from \cite{Mich} that given $C$ is a Lie coalgebra, there is a natural Lie algebra structure on the dual vector space $C^*$ of $C$.
 Hence we find a functor $\LieCoAlg_k\to \LieAlg_k$ or, in our notation from above, a functor $\wR:\LieAlg(\Cc)\to \LieAlg(\Dd)$, and this functor admits a left adjoint that computes for any $k$-Lie algebra $K$ the Lie coalgebra on the space $K^\circ$ of all functionals $f\in K^*$ that satisfy